Starting your retirement savings plan

 Your future can fund your present.

-When you purchase your first home, you can use up to $25,000 of your RRSP savings through the first-time Home Buyers' Plan.
+When you purchase your first home, you can use up to $25,000 of your RRSP savings through the Home Buyers' Plan.
 And if you decide that you wish to continue your own education or training, you can also use up to $20,000 of your RRSP through the Lifelong Learning Plan (up to $10,000 in a calendar year).
 The key benefit to withdrawing funds from your RRSP under either of these plans is that you the money remains tax sheltered, provided you "pay yourself back" within the defined timelines.

 The right advice makes all the difference.

 When your RRSP savings start to build, be sure to talk to a financial advisor to ensure they're allocated for maximum growth.
 It's also a great time to start developing an overall financial plan to address all your financial objectives and determine the best way to achieve them.